For a professional bio click here. For the personal scoop read on...

 We moved — again and again and again and again — finally settling in Connecticut, the first place I didn’t want to stay.
 (Though I did learn what yuppie meant.)
 The significant silver lining to Stepford County was a vibrant school music program, and I began taking violin lessons.
 Not my first (guitar) or second (cello) choice, but a stand-in for the time being.
 I practiced diligently, excited by the opportunity to make music in a giant out-of-tune band of third-graders... though in private I often turned the instrument sideways and pretended it was a guitar like Tom’s.

 Then puberty happened.
 Jimi Hendrix.
 Joni Mitchell.
 Patti Smith.
 Alanis.
 Rage Against the Machine.
 The Cosmic Egg cracked open, and at the center stood Bob Dylan.
 I became dark and moody, desperate for meaning and expression.
 Despite reservations my parents gave in and gave me the greatest present in the history of presents on my thirteenth birthday when I held my first guitar (not counting the blue plastic one).
 I named it Tom (obviously).
 Inspired by Joni, I detuned to achieve those yummy low tones and drones that had initially drawn me to the cello.
 I began to write songs about things other than princesses, my sister’s hair, and flowers, transcending the intensity of my emotions through music.
 It was my religion.
 My bedroom wall was a shrine to Beck.
-I continued to struggle with anxiety and depression however now I had a magic wand (Freudian eye roll) to keep the dementors at bay.
+I struggled with depression however now I had a magic wand (Freudian eye roll) to keep the dementors at bay.
 Yes, I’m a big Harry Potter fan, too.

-No amount of magic could hold my parents’ marriage together, and we returned to Vermont in search of a lost time.
+No amount of magic could hold my parents’ marriage together, but we returned to Vermont in search of a lost time.
 Once again, while riding in the car I heard a song so unbelievably out-of-this-world I lurched forward and yelped WHO IS THIS?!
 Phish.
 As I lost one family, I gained another, channeling my love and obsessive compulsion into trading tapes of live shows, memorizing set lists, and going to as many concerts as my mom allowed.
 Phish and its community embodied the childlike wonder, acceptance, and creative freedom I watched fade in the rearview as the car pointed towards Manhattan, College, Future, Work, and All Those Other Gray Places I Didn’t Want To Go.

 The Twin Towers fell.
 My parents divorced on September 11, 2001.
 The country declared War on Terror, and so Terror occupied the recently vacated seats at the dinner table.
 I abandoned my violin for a sewing machine, spending long hours making hippie clothes and quilts, as if in attempt to patch my shredded world back together.
 Phish went on hiatus.
 I stopped seeing friends.
 I wrote and recorded my first album of sad songs in the high school audio room.
 I was becoming a songwriter.

 In 2002 I graduated from high school, postponed California Dreamin’ for NYU, switched programs several times, transferred to Wesleyan, took a semester off, moved to Berkeley while attending Goddard College in Vermont (don't ask), worked a bunch of jobs, transferred back to NYU, and finally graduated (on time, if you can believe it) from the Gallatin School of Individualized Study.
-My concentration was called Circles: Creativity & Consciousness — a mashup of yoga, meditation, authentic movement, creative writing, performance, music, visual art, dance, and existential crisis.
+My concentration was called Circles: Creativity & Consciousness — a mashup of yoga, mindfulness, creative writing, performance, music, visual art, dance, and existential crisis.

-After graduation the economy crashed, but with a major in Circles I wasn’t exactly poised for Wall Street.
+After graduation the stock market crashed, but with a major in Circles I wasn’t exactly poised for Wall Street.
 During college I'd recorded three albums and played a gazillion open mics, plus I'd had a taste of the road (Phish was back) and I loved it.
 Thanks to MySpace I was able to book my first “tour” to Europe, pitching myself as a novelty “all the way from New York City.”
 While in Europe I booked my first US tour, boasting that I was “currently on tour in Europe.”
 I had no idea what I was doing.
 I tore through museums and baguettes like a cyclone.
 It was awesome.

 Then… ten years went by… around and around and around… circles… creativity and consciousness…. big stages, little stages… forty-eight states… twenty-three countries…couches, floors, futons… so many faces… friends… family… a dozen more albums… 1300 concerts… radio stations… deserts… trains… highways… tears… exhilaration… breaks… breakdowns… breakthroughs… ecstasy… despair… close-calls… divine intervention.